kick off your south africa adventure holiday

 It is time for Charmaine to pedal us to another bar where a few local beers and some Kwaito music make the perfect end to one of the best history lessons on the planet.

 Want to get off the regular tourist route?
-Intrepid’s new and unique Urban Adventures share our local knowledge so you enjoy an experience that’s short on time but big on adventure.
-Check out our ever-expanding range of day tours today!
+Intrepid’s new and unique Urban Adventures share our local knowledge so you enjoy a holiday experience that’s short on time but big on adventure.
+Check out our ever-expanding range of day tours and South African holidays today!